chanzuckerberg/czi-oss-training/01-intro-to-os/02-types-of-oss.md

 These are projects created (almost entirely) by individuals to solve a problem that they had or simply to build something interesting.
 The author(s) open sources their hobby projects to share it with other people who might also may also find it helpful and interesting.

-A large number of these projects are deemed complete after an initial burst of activity and the creator (or other users who become contributors) only focus on minimal maintenance like security updates or bug fixes.
+Many these projects are deemed complete after an initial burst of activity and the creator (or other users who become contributors) only focus on minimal maintenance like security updates or bug fixes.
 Generally, these project don't have any formal governance models and the project creator(s) makes all the major decisions.
 They also tend to have permissive licenses to allow for no-strings-attached-sharing.

 If these projects gain popularity, they sometimes grow into [community-driven][community-driven] or turn into a [company-backed][company-backed] projects.